cilium/cilium/Documentation/operations/upgrade.rst

   interface was considered.
 One exception to this is in ENI mode where the secondary interfaces are not considered for MTU auto-detection.
 MTU can still be configured manually via the ``MTU`` helm option, ``--mtu`` agent flag or ``mtu`` option in CNI configuration.
+* Support for L7 protocol visibility using Pod annotations (``policy.cilium.io/proxy-visibility``), deprecated since v1.15, has been removed.

 Removed Options
 ~~~~~~~~~~~~~~~